GiggleLiu/ScientificComputingForPhysicists/contents/chap2/julia-type.md

 Z{Int64}(8)
 ```

-There is a deeper reason why multiple dispatch is more expressive than object-oriented programming.
-The Julia function space is exponentially large!
+There is a deeper reason why multiple dispatch is more expressive than object-oriented programming. *The Julia function space is exponentially large*!
-If a function $f$ has $k$ parameters, and the module has $t$ types, there can be $t^k$ methods for the function $f$.
+If a function $f$ has $k$ parameters, and the module has $t$ types, there can be $t^k$ methods for the function $f$:
 ```jula
 f(x::T1, y::T2, z::T3...)
 ```

+Exponential function space allows us to specify the behavior of a function in a very fine-grained way.
 However, in an object-oriented language like Python, the function space is only linear to the number of classes.
 ```python
 class T1: